 This particular healing story appears only here, in Luke’s gospel.
 These ten lepers don’t get as much publicity as the one in chapter 5, whose story also gets told by Mark and Matthew.
 But this is a much more dramatic healing, because Jesus doesn’t even have to touch these lepers in order for them to be cleansed.
 He simply sees them.

 A couple of weeks ago, we heard the story of the rich man and Lazarus.
 The rich man passed right by Lazarus, day after day, and never saw him until it was too late.
 His wealth and his self-centeredness did not allow him to really see Lazarus.
 It is so easy to ignore the needs around us as we go through our daily routines.
-When I lived in the Twin Cities, it was easy for me to look the other way whenever I saw a beggar on the street corner as I drove through town.
+It’s easy to look the other way whenever we see a beggar on the street corner, or a single parent struggling with young children and no support network, or a person facing physical or mental health challenges.
 How often do we turn away from people who make us uncomfortable, only because they are different from us?